-A heart-lung machine will oxygenate your blood so your heart and lungs can be still during the surgery.
+A heart-lung machine will put oxygen in your blood so your heart and lungs can be still during the surgery.

 The surgeon will either fix or replace the problem valve.
-If you have another heart problem, a second procedure may be done at the same time to take care of it, too.
+If you have another heart problem, the surgeon may do a second procedure at the same time to take care of it, too.

-After surgery is done, the breastbone is rejoined with wires.
+After surgery is done, the surgeon rejoins the breastbone with wires.
 The incision is then closed.
 In many cases, the breastbone heals in 6–8 weeks.

 Different problems call for different treatments.
 Your doctor will talk with you in advance about the treatment that is best for you.
 In some cases, though, the plan may need to change once surgery has begun.
 The 3 basic ways to treat valve problems during surgery are: